nunit/nunit/docs/articles/nunit/running-tests/NUnitLite-Runner.md

+# NUnite Lite Runner

 NUnitLite started out life as a separate version of the NUnit framework, with fewer features and a built-in test runner.
 It ran on devices as well as on desktop .NET and mono and allowed users to create executable tests without the overhead of a full NUnit installation.

 With NUnit 3.0, the NUnitLite framework has been merged with the full NUnit framework.
 There is now only one framework, **nunit.framework.dll**.
 The built-in runner, which was a part of the old NUnitLite, is now packaged as **nunitlite.dll**.

-#### Using NUnitLite
+## Using NUnitLite

 To run tests under NUnitLite, proceed as follows: